-Some of these failure points are indicated in the Agile figure below which for many organisations represents the current agile method with its failures and problems.
+Some of these failure points are indicated in the following Agile figure, which for many organizations represents the current agile method with its failures and problems.

-In figure 3 we see the Agile development method laid out to show the Analyse and Plan stages, followed by the design, build, and test cycle, all of which then ends with the deployment stage with the key criticisms, or weaknesses, mapped to the applicable point in the method.
+In Figure 3 we see the Agile development method laid out to show the Analyze and Plan stages, followed by the design, build, and test cycle, all of which then ends with the deployment stage with the key criticisms, or weaknesses, mapped to the applicable points in the method.